 Full bandwidth passes through signals with high-frequency components, but it also means that noise with high-frequency components can pass through.
 When the frequency component of the signal is very low, better signal-to-noise ratios (SNR) can be obtained by turning on a bandwidth limit.
-The T3DSO3000HD provides two hardware bandwidth limit options: 20 MHz and 200 MHz.
+The T3DSO1000HD provides two hardware bandwidth limit options: Full or 20 MHz.